Galilean: Classical antiquity

+The Galileans were conscious of a mutual descent, religion and ethnicity and viewed themselves as close to Jews and distinct from Jews.
+There were numerous cultural differences, and later rabbinic literature affirm traditions that Judaic religious life in Galilee was distinct and heavily from that in Judaea due to being influenced by the native Phoenician faith.
+John Elliott argues that only outsiders, like Romans, confused the Galileans with Judeans.

-The Pharisaic scholars of Judaism, centered in Jerusalem and Judea, found the Galileans to be insufficiently concerned about the details of Jewish observance – for example, the rules of Sabbath rest.
-The Pharisaic criticism of Galileans is mirrored in the New Testament, in which Galilean religious passion is compared favorably against the minute concerns of Judean legal scholars, see for example Woes of the Pharisees.
-This was the heart of a "crosstown" rivalry existing between Galileans and Jewish Pharisees.
+The Pharisaic scholars of Judaism, centered in Jerusalem and Judaea, found the Galilean converts to Judaism to be insufficiently concerned about the details of Jewish observance – for example, the rules of Sabbath rest.
+The Pharisaic criticism of Galilean converts is mirrored in the New Testament, in which Galilean righteous zeal is compared favorably against the minute concerns of Judaean legal scholars, see for example Woes of the Pharisees.
+This was the heart of a "crosstown" rivalry existing between Galileans and Judaic Pharisees.

 Rabbi Yohanan ben Zakkai was born in Arav, Galilee, but upon adulthood moved south into Jerusalem, as he found the Galilean attitude objectionable, decrying them for hating the Torah.
 According to the Mishnah, Yohanan was the first to be given the title of rabbi.
-The Talmud says that Yohanan was assigned to a post in Galilee during his training.
-In eighteen years he was asked only two questions of Jewish law, causing him to lament "O Galilee, O Galilee, in the end you shall be filled with wrongdoers!"
+The Talmud says that Yohanan was assigned to a post in the Galilee during his training.
+In eighteen years he was asked only two questions of Judaic walk of life, causing him to lament "O Galilee, O Galilee, in the end you shall be filled with wrongdoers!"
+In his analysis of the biblical narrative of Jesus's crucifixion, Markus Cromhout proposes that the Romans intentionally offended the Judeans by crucifying Jesus as 'the King of Judeans', despite being Galiean.